Center for Fisheries and Ocean Sustainability

 - At least half of every day will be spent outside of the classroom doing field work or going on field trips.

 This is a 10-day course, from July 12th to July 21st, 2022.

 You must be a US citizen or permanent resident.
 Candidates will be selected nationwide, regardless of awardee location.
 In addition, participants must be enrolled (or recently graduated with a Bachelor's degree) through an accredited institution of higher education in the United States or U.S. Territories.
 We encourage applications from students from underrepresented groups, or from institutions with limited research opportunities.
 We also encourage students from a diverse set of majors, including, but not limited to: Ecology, Natural Resource Management (Fisheries & Wildlife), Marine Science, Environmental Science, Biology, Mathematics, and Computer Science.
 Basically, anyone interested in marine resource management, conservation, and sustainability should apply, regardless of your academic background.
 Students should have access to their own laptop for classroom exercises.
 Proof of COVID vaccination is required to attend this course.

 How to apply:

-You will need two recommendation letters as part of your application.
-When filling out the application you will provide the names and email addresses for two references.
-A link will then be emailed directly to your references to allow them to upload their recommendation letters.
-Be sure to notify them ahead of time to give your references ample time to submit their portion of the application, which is also due on February 28th.
+You will need at least one recommendation letter as part of your application, but two are allowed.
+When filling out the application you will provide the name and email address for each reference.
+A link will then be emailed directly to them to allow them to upload their recommendation letters.
+Be sure to notify them ahead of time to give your references ample time to submit their portion of the application, which is also due on March 23rd.

 Questions?
 Email us at FisheriesCourse@marine.rutgers.edu.